pategroup/bband_scripts/README.md

 you might have.

-Rights to the distribution and use of this software is licensed under the GPLv2 (GNU General Public License, version 2).
+Rights to the distribution and use of this software is licensed under the GPLv2 (GNU General Public License, version 2.0).
-You are free to use this software, and modify as you please, and distribute it freely under the restrictions and allowances of the GPLv2.
+The full provisions of the GPLv2 license can be found in the LICENSE file in this repository.
 ================